 ATM3001 Aerosol Physics, Advanced Studies

 The course is available to students from other degree programmes.

-After completion the course you will be able:
+After completing the course you will have an understanding of:

 |Recommended optional studies

 - Atom-level methods to build and characterise the nanostructures

 - Properties of nanoobjects: mechanical, electronic and magnetic, optical

 - Physical and chemical methods to form nanoobjects: nanoparticles, nanoclusters, nanopillars/nanowires, nanofilms, bulk nanomaterials